johnvenkiah/CI_PP5_John_Venkiah/README.md

 ### Frameworks, Libraries and Other Resources

-This project is built solely through the framework [Django](https://www.djangoproject.com/), and I have tried to make use of its many powerfiul features.
+This project is built solely through the framework [Django](https://www.djangoproject.com/), and I have tried to make use of its many powerful features.

 - I have used [Bootstrap 4](https://getbootstrap.com/) as a framework for styling for efficiency purposes.